| This

 If the wind is blowing toward you from the direction of the blast, travel

-away from the blast area.
-If possible cover your face with a dust mask
+move away from the blast area.
+If possible cover your face with a dust

 a safe location, remove your outer clothing outside and shower as soon

-sheltering or evacuation.
-The government is better prepared to direct
+about sheltering or evacuation.
+The government is better prepared to

-and assist the public in a 'dirty bomb' incident, unlike an actual nuclear
+direct and assist the public in a 'dirty bomb' incident, unlike an actual

 THEN TAKE EFFECTIVE PROTECTIVE ACTION WITH CONFIDENCE...